John W. Nordstrom: Personal life

 Nordstrom's only sister Maria's grandchildren and great-grandchildren still live in Alvik, the village where he was born, and in the nearby city of Luleå, all in the north of Sweden.
 They have done well in the transportation business, owning Alviks bus and trucking companies Alviks Trafik and NEX based out of Luleå.
 A cousin of Nordstrom, John Nordstrom, was a designer of the Parliament Building in Ottawa, Ontario, Canada.
 Some of his descendants, the Strand family, live in Minnesota.

-Nordstrom died on October 11, 1963 at age of 92.
+Nordstrom died on 11 October 1963, aged 92.